Sifchain/sifnode/test/wasm/README.md

 ```

 Our custom decoder decodes an incoming CustomMsg (from json format) to our
 `ReflectCustomMsg` type.
-This type contains a `Raw` field which contains a raw
+This type contains some fields that we can use to
-byte encoding of a `clp` message.
-If there is no error in the decoding of these
-fields, the `clp` message is returned by our decoder and further relayed by the
+create a `clp` message.
+The `clp` message is returned by our decoder and further
-`wasm` module's handler.
+ relayed by the `wasm` module's handler.

-In the demo below, we send a wrapped `swap` message to the smart-contract which
-relays it onto the `clp` module via the SDK's message passing system.
+At the moment, we have hardcoded the `clp` message that gets created when a
+`ReflectCustomMsg` is received, and we don't use the fields in the
+`ReflectCustomMsg`.
+Hence, the next step is to encode meaningful information in
+`ReflectCustomMsg` and use it to populate a `clp` message.

 ## Demo